gathering/unicorn-backend/README.md

 ## Contributing

-Ensure you have `pre-commit` installed - `brew install pre-commit` (using brew is preferred - adding pre-commit dependencies to your Python environment can cause libraries versions to drift)
+Ensure you have `pre-commit` installed - `brew install pre-commit` (or replace brew with your package manager, such as yum or apt)

 Run `pre-commit install` (or `make setup`) to have it check your staged changes before allowing you to commit.
 To skip the pre-commit checks (usually not recommended, but helpful when you'd want to save WIP or similar), use `git commit --no-verify`.